Attila-Vigh/M1-10-QUIZ-GAME/README.md

  - [EXTRA] Present the questions one a time instead of having all displayed together

 ## HINTS:
- - Keep a global variable score for the user score
+ - Keep a global variable **score** for the user score
- - Keep a variable questionNumber for the question the user is answering
+ - Keep a variable **questionNumber** for the question the user is answering
- - When questionNumber is bigger then the available questions, present the score
+ - When questionNumber is bigger then the available **questions**, present the score
  - Start working with the questions saved in a variable (or you can use AJAX for fetching external questions if you already know it!)
  - Start with the easier version and THEN implement the EXTRAs
  - Please debug everything
  - try it on the console to be sure of what to expect from your code